martinlingstuyl/blimped_spfx_retention_controls/README.md

 > "Take bulk action" encompasses the entire library if no items were selected before opening the retention controls dialog.

+## Permissions

+It's possible to restrict the actions of the retention controls extension to specific Entra ID groups or users.
+For more information, see [Retention Controls Permissions Configuration](PERMISSIONS.md).

 ## Used SharePoint Framework Version

 ![version](https://img.shields.io/badge/version-1.19.0-green.svg)